Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Job-Related Illness or Injury

-A faculty member who sustains a job-related disability that is compensable under the Workers’ Compensation Law is carried in full pay status for a period of medically certified injury not to exceed seven calendar days immediately following the injury, or for a maximum of 40 work hours, if taken intermittently, without being required to use accrued sick or annual leave.
+A faculty member who sustains a job-related injury that is compensable under the Workers’ Compensation Law is carried in full pay status for a period of medically certified injury not to exceed seven calendar days immediately following the injury.
+Such leave can be taken intermittently but may not exceed 40 hours for full-time faculty members, and does not require the use of accrued sick or annual leave.

 • The faculty member may elect to use accrued leave in an amount necessary to receive salary that will increase the Workers’ Compensation payments to the total salary being received prior to the occurrence of the disability.
 In no case shall the faculty member’s salary and Workers’ Compensation benefits exceed the amount of the faculty member’s regular salary payments; or